IanLawrence/PrimeroFAQ/FAQ.md

 ### Who owns the data?

-This depends on any specific agreements reached with the host country’s government, though the baseline scenario is that UNICEF owns the data.
+This depends on any specific agreements reached with the host country’s government or between the organizations involved in the implementation, though the baseline scenario is that data subjects own their data.
 Once again, this will vary with each implementation.

 Support